YorkCodeDojo/yoda/readme.md

 One of the other development teams is having trouble getting the `SUB` opcodes to work.
 Can you provide them with a workaround?

+Given a file containing 2 bytes,  then would like to be able to replace it with a file containing the difference between the two values.

 ## Exercise 9

-Design an assembly language format for programming this machine.
+The flight center has been so impressed with your work that they would like you to design an assembly language format to make programming of these machines easier.